 This museum gives visitors the opportunity to see one of Europe's largest surviving set of horizontal retorts (in which the gas was made), and ascend the gasholder for panoramic views of the town.
 Flame Gasworks also has an extensive collection of gas appliances and a library on the gas industry.
 There are also toilets and a shop.

 The site is wheelchair friendly.
 Groups and schools are especially welcome if booked in advance.
 Tours are normally self-guided, but guides are available on request.
 Admission is free, but donations are welcome to help us run the museum.
 Children under 18 must be accompanied by a responsible adult.

-Flame is open all year round as follows: May – August inclusive: Daily (except Saturdays), 2 – 5pm; September: Monday – Friday, 2 – 5pm.
-Please not that the last tour is at 4.00pm.
-We are open by appointment at all other times.
+Please not that the last tour is at 16:00.
+We open by appointment at all other times.

 June - August: Sunday - Friday 14:00 - 17:00